bkushigian/bkushigian.github.io/_posts/2018-06-04-ast-printing-javac-plugin.markdown

 The Javac compiler has an option for passing arguments into a plugin (you may have noticed that our plugin's `init` method had a variadic `String ... args` parameter).
-It actually took me digging through a bit of the Javac compiler to figure out exactly how to pass these in so I'll include the relevant bit here for some nice reading.
-Feel free to skip ahead.
+It actually took me digging through a bit of the Javac source to figure out exactly how to pass these in so I'll include the relevant bit here for some nice reading.
+Feel free to skip ahead to the next section.

 **From `com.sun.tools.javac.main.Main:452`:**